BeanLabASU/metabimpute/README.md

            simulate_Data = T)
 ```

 The **simulateEngine** function wraps the above methods into a function which induces multiple levels of missingness proportions in multiple different missing mechanism ratios and can evaluate different imputation methods and the two error evaluation methods above.
-The **rearrangeList** function takes the first element of the simulateEngine list and rearranges the data in a format that is simpler to plot.
-Inputs must match **simulateEngine** where indicated.
-Finally, **graphEval** takes the first list element of the output of rearrangeList as an input and creates ggplots for each missingness ratio supplied and for each error evalution method indicated.
+The **rearrangeList** function takes the output of the **simulateEngine** function and rearranges the data in a format that is simpler to plot.
+Inputs must match **simulateEngine** where indicated. **graphEval** takes the first list element of the output of rearrangeList as an input and creates ggplots for each missingness ratio supplied and for each error evalution method indicated.
+Finally, **plotResults** takes the output of **simulateEnging** and generates panel ggplots for each missingness condition (for both or one error evaluation method).
 Input information: <br/>

 **simIter:** the number of simulated matrices to create and run (results will be averaged over these)<br/>
 **simMissIter:** the number of simulated missing matrices to create for each simulated matrix and for each missingness proportion<br/>